ZBarthelemy/Angular/README.md

 # Website

+No much to see here yet.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+<br>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Development server